 Step 5: Use Book and Movie Characters

-Identify growth and fixed mindsets in favorite book and movie characters.
+Identify growth and fixed mindsets in favorite books and movie characters.
 Pay attention to how the characters FEEL depending on their mindset and discuss ways persistence, love of learning, and resilience are portrayed.

-Point out when a character does the hard work of shifting from a fixed to a growth mindset too.
+Point out when a character shifts from a fixed to a growth mindset too.

 Use the suggested script below.

 “In so many of your favorite books and movies, the characters are learning to have growth mindsets too.
 Let’s pick one now and try to find all the ways we see it happening!”